directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

   }
 }
 ```
 With the above code, when the user taps on the `BlogPostItem`, it triggers the `onTap` callback function.
-Inside this function, we use `Navigator.push` to navigate to a new screen.
-We create a `MaterialPageRoute`, defining the widget to be displayed on the new screen as `BlogPostWidget`.
-Also, we pass the `blogPost` data as a parameter to the `BlogPostWidget` widget.
-This allows us to display detailed information about the selected `blog` post on the new screen.
+Inside this function, the `Navigator.push` will navigate to a new screen. `MaterialPageRoute` will define the widget to be displayed on the new screen as `BlogPostWidget`.
+Also, the `blogPost` data is passed as a parameter to the `BlogPostWidget` widget.
+This will allow you to display detailed information about the selected `blog` post on the new screen.

 ![Navigating to the blog single page](./Screenshot%202024-04-25%20at%2018.14.17.png)

 ## Summary